immunefi-team/Bounty_Boosts/Puffer Finance/29081 - [SC - Insight] No constructor should be used to set in upgrade....md

 # No constructor should be used to set in upgradeable contracts

-Submitted on Wed Mar 06 2024 13:13:58 GMT-0400 (Atlantic Standard Time) by @SAAJ for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 6th 2024 at 19:13:58 UTC by @SAAJ for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29081